 (Tr.
 1184-1185.)
 The evidence supports the jury's finding that Hunt knowingly caused serious physical harm to Rivers, independent of any transferred intent to kill Ortiz.
 This is not a case where Hunt was aiming at Ortiz and accidentally shot Rivers, who happened to be nearby.
 Hunt had to turn around 180 degrees in order to shoot Rivers.
-Therefore, he was clearly not intending to kill Ortiz when he fired his gun at Rivers.
-Therefore, the outcome of the trial would not have been different if the court had provided a different or more precise instruction on transferred intent.
+Therefore, he was clearly not intending to kill Ortiz when he fired his gun at Rivers and even if the court had provided a more accurate instruction, the outcome of the trial would not have been different.
+We, therefore, find no abuse of discretion.